|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Welcome to Croatia!
 Upon arrival in Croatia, you will be met at the airport and transferred to our hotel.
 Overnight in Mlini (outside of Dubrovnik).

-Day 3: Montenegro: Sightseeing in Kotor.
-Panoramic Drive Around: Kotor Fjord, Mt.
-Lovcen, Rijeka Crnejovica, Lake Skodra, Sveti Stephan Island
+Day 3: Montenegro, Kotor.
+Panoramic Drive: Kotor Fjord, Mt.
+Lovcen, Rijeka Crnejovica, Lake Skodra, Sveti Stephan Isl.

-In the morning we cross the border to Kotor - a beautiful coastal town tucked in the embrace of high mountains, bent over a deep bay (southern most fjord of Europe!) of the Mediterranean sea.
+Today is a long, exciting day!
+We leave our hotel early and cross the border to Kotor - a beautiful coastal town tucked in the embrace of high mountains, bent over a deep bay (southern most fjord of Europe!) of the Mediterranean sea.
 The beauty of Kotor Bay has been praised many times in verse.
-We drive to the mountains above the fjord, visit Mt.
-Lovcen National Park's highest peak, to look at one of the most heart-breaking and magnificent landscapes of all Europe.
+After a guided tour of Kotor, we drive to the mountains above the fjord, to Mt.
+Lovcen National Park's highest passes, to look at one of the most heart-breaking and magnificent landscapes of all Europe.
 Kotor Bay is on the list of UNESCO World Heritage Sites.
-After our climb we descend to the majestic Rijeka Crnojevica river-gorge for another breathtaking scene and then we continue our scenic drive to Lake Skodra.
-The high craggy peaks of the lake shore make this landscape unforgettable, especially on rainy days, when mirriads of color reflect on the lake.
-We continue our visit in Montenegro on the coast where we stop for a view of Sveti Stefan Island, one of the most lovely seaside resorts of the Adriatic, connected with a bridge to the mainland.
-After a long and busy day in Montenegro, one of the hidden pearls of the Adriatic and the smallest State of the former Yugoslavia, we will return to CroatiaOvernight in Mlini (outsideDubrovnik).

 Day 4: Hike on Lokrum Island, Trsteno Plane Trees, Ston.
 Bosnia: Hutovo Blato